lspahija/blizzardberry/README.md

 - get advice from silicon valley investors and founders. they have a lot of experience with this
 - raise money from the best silicon valley VCs so they have skin in the game and help us with their experience and network and drive
 - the goal is to get someone on our team that’s super successful in what we’re doing. somebody that’s already done similar things and scaled to unicorn valuation
+- maybe consider selling to IOT smart home companies and users, they are early adopters and already think in the terms of actions

 ### Why not just General Agents?
 - AGI isn't here yet.
 General agents can't figure out how to achieve everything the user wants on a website.